wynessgp/sqa-risk-recreation/docs/bva/domain/WorldDominationGameEngineIntegrationTests.md

 - After I have placed all of my armies in the PLACEMENT phase, I should be able to start attacking other players.
   - Ensure that we don't transition phases too early.
   - Also ensure that we don't change who the currently going player is.
+- After placing an army in the SCRAMBLE/SETUP phases, players should lose the ability to place that army again.
+  - Namely, decrement the number of armies they have left to place.

 To properly model these behaviors, we'll be using a test "outline" (not unlike that of using Cucumber).